|Heat Flow Reprise||EVA-2 Closeout|

 [Jim moves a step closer to the Rover and unblocks Dave, who grabs the drill handles and then lets out a mild oath when the treadle moves.
-He will emplace six 40-cm drill stems and, to start, has two of them already assembled.]148:17:33 Scott: Oh, shoot.
+He will emplace six 40-cm drill stems and, to start, has two of them already assembled.]148:17:33 Scott: (a the treadle moves from under his right foot) Oh, shoot.

 148:17:35 Allen: (Responding to Dave) That's fine.
 We can still see (with the TV).

 148:17:39 Irwin: (Responding to Joe) Dave's talking about the other one.

 [Dave seems to push the stems into the ground about 6 inches, although he may have had the drill running.
 Penetration is then steady and, in under seven seconds, gets about half of the string of two drill stems into the ground.
 He then realizes that he is still wearing a camera, takes it off so that it won't get in his way, and takes it toward the Rover.]148:17:43 Irwin: Okay, I'm going for the penetrometer.
 (Pause)

 Video Clip 3 min 7 sec ( 0.8 Mb RealVideo or 28 Mb MPG )

 148:17:54 Scott: Your (70-mm Hasselblad) camera's in your seat pan if you need it.

 [Readers will remember that this is actually Dave's camera.]148:17:57 Irwin: No, I don't think I'll...I can't take pictures and do penetrometer at the same time.